 This fascinating talk presents the scientific research that shows the interconnectedness of life in the forest ecosystem.
 It takes us beneath the forest floor where we learn how trees are communicating and exchanging resources.
 Going beyond the simple view of a forest as a resource to be exploited, it presents the forest as a complex […]

 Why are some people “cured” of cancer while others deal with relapses?
 Answering that question may mean changing the way we think about the disease.

 The answer might seem simple, but in the hands of Lesley Hazleton, the question takes us on a surprisingly humorous and thought-provoking journey into what it would actually mean to live forever.

-Scott explains how architectural design can solve–or make—problems.
-With shapes, materials, and plants as design elements that make a workspace work, his architecture firm’s designs projects with employees and the neighborhood in mind.
+With shapes, materials, and plants as design elements that make a workspace work, an architecture firm designs projects with employees and the neighborhood in mind.

 What’s a technology that could lead to the greatest improvements in health and longevity in the developing world?
 The toilet.

 Preconceived notions of success are hurting individuality and growth in teens.